Sam0523/Cprogramming-lab-finalassignment/README.md

 ```
 **Note**: hyphen are **NOT** considered to be same as a space!

-- I used binary search tree instead of linked lists so as to improve
+- Binary search tree is used instead of linked lists to improve
 performance.

 ### PART 3